redhat-developer/intellij-openshift-connector/How-to-debug-a-component.md

 For more information about using a different component port, see [https://github.com/openshift/odo/blob/master/docs/proposals/odo-debug.md](https://github.com/openshift/odo/blob/master/docs/proposals/odo-debug.md)

-Depending on the component type, the debugger can be either the Java remote debugger or the Javascript remote debugger.
+Depending on the component type, the debugger can be either the Java remote debugger or the JavaScript remote debugger.

 When a breakpoint set in the source code of the component is hit, the debugger will act as usual: